RouteSafe/RADBench/README.md

 ## Introduction

 Border Gateway Protocol (BGP) is the routing protocol that makes the Internet work across different networks.
-However, BGP is susceptible to various anomalies such as route hijacking, leaks, and outages.
+However, BGP is susceptible to various anomalies such as route hijacking, leak, and outage.
 Accurate detection of these anomalies is crucial for maintaining the stability and security of the Internet.
 This repository contains implementations of state-of-the-art BGP anomaly detection methods and provides a framework for evaluating their effectiveness.

 ## Dataset

-The evaluation is conducted using a dataset that includes a diverse set of BGP anomaly events.

-### Dataset Features

-- **Volume**: The dataset contains over 4 billion routing messages.
-- **Diversity**: It includes 3 types of BGP anomalies, including hijacking, leak and outage, spanning two decades.
-- **Labels**: Each event has associated whith its event info, containing the type of abnormal event, start time, end time, victim AS, attacker AS, affected prefix, and original report/paper link..
+We have uploaded data for 38 anomaly routing events to https://pan.cstcloud.cn/web/share.html?hash=I6DjC3rRs8.
+The data includes routing information for six hours before and after each anomaly event.
+Each event's data is contained in a separate folder, and specific information about each event can be found in the file named anomaly-event-info.csv.

 ## Methods